JarretOnline/FiveM-GenerateInteriorProxies/README.md

 --- Place all your MLO and interior folder resources into the 'input' folder.

---- Double click the 'install' button then exit the window.
+--- Double click the 'install' file and then exit the window.

---- Double click the 'run' button and files are generated.
+--- Double click the 'start' file and files are generated.